 The list can go on but it is important to define uses for the space before determining the layout.
-From there you can divide the room into activity centers.
-If you’re working with a large space, it may require breaking up the room with walls to address your needs.
+From there you can divide the room into zones for the different activities.

-Where will the room be located in your home?
-Are you repurposing an existing room such as a living room or dining room by changing furnishings or adding shelving?
-Will you be converting existing space into a family room by removing walls on a main or second floor level?
+Where will the new family room be located in your home?
+Are you re-purposing an existing room such as a formal sitting room or dining room by changing furnishings or adding shelving?
+Will you be converting existing space into a family room by removing walls on a main or second floor?
 Are you planning a basement conversion?
-Will you need to build an addition to your home to meet your needs?
+Will you need to build a home addition to your home to meet your needs?

 Determining the location of the room will be important to generate drawings and options.
-If you plan to remove existing walls you will want to consult a contractor early in the planning stages to assess structural issues, particularly if the walls may be load-bearing.
+If you plan to remove existing walls you will want to consult a contractor early in the planning stages to assess structural issues, particularly if the walls may be load-bearing or structurally necessary.

-- Video gear including a television, cable boxes, video game equipment, DVD player, DVDs and a place for the remote
+- Video gear including a television, cable boxes, video game equipment, etc.

 - Collectibles and photos you plan to display